MRCBSU/.github/profile/README.md

 ## Welcome 👋

-The Medical Research Council Biostatistics Unit (MRC BSU) carries out a range of applied statistical research.
-This github organisation exists to collate software for unit members and the wider community.
+The Medical Research Council (MRC) [Biostatistics Unit](https://www.mrc-bsu.cam.ac.uk) (BSU)'s mission is to promote the development and application of innovative statistical methods in the health sciences for the improvement of health.
+This github organisation exists to collate software and code for unit members and the wider community.
 These open source, CRAN (or bioconductor) compliant R packages have been forked to this repo for **archiving** and **discoverability** reasons.
 Issues and Pull Requests should still be directed to the repo from which the fork emmenates.

-### Maintainer
+### Maintainers

-[@pc494](https://github.com/pc494) - Phillip Crout, The Unit's Knowledge Transfer Facilitator
+[@pc494](https://github.com/pc494) - Phillip Crout, The Unit's Knowledge Transfer Facilitator [@chr1swallace](https://github.com/chr1swallace) - Chris Wallace, Programme Leader

+### Open code to support open science

+As well as software packages, we also provide code used in applied analyses to support open and reproducible research.
+Some of the github pages where this happens are listed below:
+- [dose-finding](https://github.com/dose-finding) includes code from DART
+- [chr1swallace](https://github.com/chr1swallace) has a mixture of software packages and open code (those repositories are often named "*-paper")

 ### Forked Repositories

+For the full list of repositories, click "Repositories" above.
+Some example R packages are also listed below.

 | Name | version | Last Updated | Downloads|
 -------|---------|--------------|----------